tasb/devops-advanced/labs/lab-01.md

 Doing this you are creating a pre-approval gate on your production environment, meaning someone (on this case, you) need to explicitly approve the deployment on the production environment.

-Then, on `Deployment branches` block, click on the dropdown and select `Selected branches` option.
-Now you need to define from which repo branch are you allowed to deploy to this environment.
+Then, on `Deployment branches and tags` block, click on the dropdown and select `Protected branches only` option.
+With this option you're setting only branches with protection rules to be able to deploy code in `prod` environment.

-Click on `Add deployment branch rule` and set `main` on `Branch name pattern:` input box.
+Since you created the protection rule on `main` branch, only code merged on `main` branch will be able to be deployed on `prod` environment.

 ### Step 06: Create Azure Storage

 You need an Azure Storage to keep your Terraform state to be used when you execute your pipeline and have access to last know state created by Terraform tool.

 Navigate to [Azure Portal](https://portal.azure.com/) and login with your credentials.

 On top search box, search for `Storage Accounts` and click on the result with the same name as stated on following image.